Liverpool: Early history

-In the 17th century there was slow progress in trade and population growth.
+In the 17th century, there was slow progress in trade and population growth.
 Battles for control of the town were waged during the English Civil War, including a brief siege in 1644.
 In 1699, the same year as its first recorded slave ship, Liverpool Merchant, set sail for Africa, Liverpool was made a parish by Act of Parliament.
-But arguably the legislation of 1695 that reformed the Liverpool council was of more significance to its subsequent development.
-Since Roman times, the nearby city of Chester on the River Dee had been the region's principal port on the Irish Sea.
+But arguably, the legislation of 1695 that reformed the Liverpool council was of more significance to its subsequent development.
+Since Roman times nearby Chester on the River Dee had been the region's principal port on the Irish Sea.
 However, as the Dee began to silt up, maritime trade from Chester became increasingly difficult and shifted towards Liverpool on the neighbouring River Mersey.
+The first of the Liverpool docks was constructed in 1715, and the system of docks gradually grew into a large interconnected system.

-As trade from the West Indies, including sugar, surpassed that of Ireland and Europe, and as the River Dee continued to silt up, Liverpool began to grow with increasing rapidity.
+As trade from the West Indies, including sugar, surpassed that of Ireland and Europe, and as the River Dee continued to silt up, Liverpool began to grow even faster.
 The first commercial wet dock was built in Liverpool in 1715.
 Substantial profits from the slave trade and tobacco helped the town to prosper and rapidly grow, although several prominent local men, including William Rathbone, William Roscoe and Edward Rushton, were at the forefront of the local abolitionist movement.

 19th century

+The 19th century saw Liverpool rise to global economic importance.
+Pioneering arose, and world-first technology and civic facilities launched in the city to serve the accelerating population, one that was fuelled by an influx of ethnic and religious communities from all around the world.

 By the start of the 19th century, a large volume of trade was passing through Liverpool, and the construction of major buildings reflected this wealth.
 In 1830, Liverpool and Manchester became the first cities to have an intercity rail link, through the Liverpool and Manchester Railway.
 The population continued to rise rapidly, especially during the 1840s when Irish migrants began arriving by the hundreds of thousands as a result of the Great Famine.
+While many Irish people settled in the city at that time, a large percentage also emigrated to the United States or moved to the industrial centres of Lancashire, Yorkshire, and the Midlands.

 In her poetical illustration "Liverpool" (1832), which celebrates the city's worldwide commerce, Letitia Elizabeth Landon refers specifically to the Macgregor Laird expedition to the Niger River, at that time in progress.
-This is to a painting by Samuel Austin, Liverpool, from the Mersey.
+This is accompanied by a painting by Samuel Austin, Liverpool, from the Mersey.